 Here are some great companies and organizations that will take your unwanted items (in good condition) whether by drop-off or home pick-up!

-Champagne Taste is the go-to furniture consignment store in Metro Vancouver.
+- Champagne Taste is the go-to furniture consignment store in Metro Vancouver.
 They are located on the corner of 11th St and Royal Avenue in New Westminster.
 They were the winners of 2010 Best Consignment Store and Best Customer Service so you know the ladies know their furniture.
-For all the information on consigning, what they accept, and how to start click here.

-The Treasure Chest is a great local thrift store located in New Westminster.
+- The Treasure Chest is a great local thrift store located in New Westminster.
 All donation revenue goes to the Canadian Mental Health Association.
-For more info and how to donate click here.

 Moving tips to recycle your stuff